Chapter 6 : Marginally Better Than a Broom Closet

 I lean against it, safe for the moment.
 But could that flimsy wooden thing, even magically enhanced, keep out a dozen determined girls?

-Potter's gone rigid like a hunted rabbit as the patter of feet near and the shrieks grow frenzied.
+Potter's goes rigid as the patter of feet near.

-The door begins to rattle, louder and louder.
+The door begins to rattle.
 It's only a matter of time before someone who knows the password gets to the front.
 The frozen idiot isn't even looking for a hiding spot.

-Utterances of 'password' are being thrown around outside, and I glance around our tiny confines: three stone walls and a flimsy sheet with barely enough space within to turn around.
-And there's still one too many pairs of feet inside.
+The door bursts opens.
+Footsteps scatter across the stone.
+I glance around our tiny confines: three stone walls and a flimsy sheet with barely enough space within to turn around.
+There's one too many pairs of feet inside.

 "Potter," I hiss, "get up on the bench and keep your head down."